 Between 1984 and 1985, Melillo was a finalist in NASA’s “Teacher in Space Program”.

-With 17 years in the public schools, 44 years as an international guest conductor, and 49 years as a practitioner of the Chinese martial art, Melillo’s musical language is reflective of a wide ranging base of knowledge and influence.
-From beginning instrumental students to musicians employed by the Rotterdam and Vienna Philharmonic Orchestras, he has worked with a vast array of multinational students aged 4 - 87.
+With 17 years in the public schools, 46 years as an international guest conductor, and 51 years as a practitioner of Chinese martial art, Melillo’s musical language is reflective of a wide-ranging base of knowledge and influence.
+From beginning instrumental students to Musicians employed by the Rotterdam and Vienna Philharmonic Orchestras, he has worked with a vast array of multinational students aged 4 - 87.
 Such diverse experience spans teaching Braille-reading music students at Perkins School for the Blind in Massachusetts to sharing close-quarter defense techniques with several styles of international martial artists, including a detachment of Green Berets stationed in Mansfield, Connecticut during the late 1970s.